Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Introduction

-There have been some recent developments towards understanding statistical properties of the marginal distributions of time-inhomogeneous Markov chains (see \cite{sarig_local_2021} for details).
-When the state space and the action space are finite, the simplest and most natural approach is to use the non-parametric count-based empirical estimator (model) of the transition probabilities.
+There have been some recent developments towards understanding statistical properties of the marginal distributions of time-inhomogeneous Markov chains (see \cite{dolgopyat_local_2023} for details).
+However, despite the widespread prevalence of using the count-based estimator for transition probabilities in model-based RL \citep{mannor2005empirical, li2022settling, zhu2024uncertainty}, the statistical properties of this estimator are poorly understood.
+When the state space and the action space are finite, the simplest and most natural approach is to use the non-parametric count-based empirical estimator (model) of the transition probabilities (see \cref{eq:estimator}).
 We show that this estimator is essentially the maximum likelihood estimate of the transition probabilities (see Proposition \ref{prop:mle}).
-However, despite the widespread prevalence of using the count-based estimator for the \emph{transition probabilities} in model-based RL \citep{mannor2005empirical, li2022settling}, the statistical properties of this estimator are poorly understood.

 One recent work \citep{banerjee2025off} establishes probably approximately correct (PAC) \citep{valiant_theory_1984} guarantees on the estimation error.
-But the analysis underpins the theoretical nature of PAC learning which does not always align with reality.
+Their analysis underpins the theoretical nature of PAC learning which does not always align with practice.
 In particular, it leaves open the important question of the exact asymptotic behavior of the estimators.
 This gap in theory limits our ability to evaluate estimation error, construct confidence intervals, or perform rigorous hypothesis tests for transition probabilities.

 This paper addresses this gap by developing the first asymptotic normality theory for count-based transition estimators in controlled Markov chains with finite states and actions.
 We answer the following question: \begin{quote}